Centre For Development and Peace

 He bagged the 1996 Sanskriti Foundation National Award for excellence in

 journalism.
-Hussain currently writes for The Sentinel and The Associated Press.
+Hussain currently writes for The Asian Age, The Sentinel and The Associated Press.
 Besides,

 his writings on security issues concerning